Utah Badlands & Night Skies Photography Workshop — Hanksville

 Colorful bentonite hills in Utah with rounded formations and layered clay patterns.

-The bentonite hills near Hanksville display vivid layers and sculpted forms shaped by erosion.
-These locations offer rich opportunities to work with color relationships, abstraction, and simplified compositions.
+Bentonite hills near Hanksville display vivid layers and sculpted forms shaped by erosion, with strong color relationships and abstract shapes throughout the landscape.

 What to expect